 A floor-aware map contains at least two floor-aware feature layers: one representing facilities (such as office buildings or medical facilities) and one representing levels, or floors, in a facility.
 Floor-aware maps can also include additional layers, such as a sites layer representing collections of facilities (for example, a college campus) and a units layer representing features such as rooms and hallways.

-If your organization does not have an Indoors extension license, you can still open and view floor-aware maps in Map Viewer.
+If your organization does not have the ArcGIS Indoors Maps extension license, you can still open and view floor-aware maps in Map Viewer.

 To configure floor-aware maps in Map Viewer, do the following:

 - Confirm that you are signed in and, if you want to save your changes, that you have privileges to create content.

 Note:You can explore maps, add and configure layers, and more without signing in.
 To save your work, sign in before creating your map.

 - Open a map that contains floor-aware feature layers or add the layers directly.

 - On the Contents (dark) toolbar, click Map properties .